rahulJalan23/portfolio-related-assets/README.md

 ## March 2025
 - univera.academy
-- Managed a team of
+- Managed a team of 15 people

 ## April 2025
 - Uproot.site: Tons of update to this